thenativeweb/wolkenkit-command-tools/README.md

 It accepts the following parameters in an object as a single argument:

-* `context`: the name of the context the related aggregate belongs
+* `context`: the context the related aggregate belongs to
-* `aggregate`: the name of the related aggregate
+* `aggregate`: the related aggregate
-* `options`:
-  * `rejectWhenMissingId` (default: `false`): Rejects the command if the provider function does not return a value.
-    Default behaviour passes through if the relation is optional.

-* `provider`: function to extract the id of the related aggregate
+* `provider`: function that returns the id of the related aggregate from the `command`

-  Receives as arguments:

-  * `aggregateInstance`: the current aggregate
-  * `command`: the command
+* `isOptional`: Indicates whether the relation is optional.
-  * `services`: the services injected in a middleware

-  Returns: the identifier of the related aggregate
+  Default is `false` and will ensure that the `provider` extracts an identifier.
+  When set to `true` the middleware will skip validation when `provider` does not extract a value.

 *Please note that due to the eventual consistency of the system you cannot 100% guarantee that the aggregate effectively exists.*